-Good Old Games, the online store that specializes on old-school games, indies and DRM-free gaming just launched a new gaming service that aims to compete with Steam.
+Good Old Games, the online store that specializes in old-school games, indies and DRM-free gaming just launched a new gaming service that aims to compete with Steam.
 Their new client is called Galaxy and since last earlier this week, it also supports the Mac.

 To take on Steam would be foolish for most companies, but not for GOG.
-Their brad-new Galaxy client already fixes many of Steam’s problems (like no DRM nor online requirements) and they’re just getting started.
+Their brand-new Galaxy client already fixes many of Steam’s problems (like no DRM nor online requirements) and they’re just getting started.

 Our friends over at MacNN took the Mac version of Galaxy for a ride: